Trade guide

 My books are months behind.
 Can you catch up?

-Books built for electrical work
+Books built for the way electrical work actually works